On the Falk invariant of hyperplane arrangements attached to gain graphs: Gain graphs

-We will call $\A(\G)$ the \textbf{canonical linear hyperplane gain representation} of $\G$. \end{definition} Notice that since we assume that every loop is unbalanced, then if $e=\{i\}$ is a loop, we have $\varphi(e)\ne1$, and hence we attach to it the hyperplane $\{x_i=0\}$. \begin{example} Consider the gain graph described in Example \ref{ex:gaingraphexamp}.
-Then we can consider the hyperplane arrangement $\A(\G)\subseteq\mathbb{R}^3$ with defining equation $Q:=x(x-y)(x-2y)(x-3y)(y-z)(2y-z)(x-z)$. \end{example} Given a gain graph $\G$, we can now associate to it two matroids: the bias matroid and the matroid of intersections of $\A(\G)$.
+We will call $\A(\G)$ the \textbf{canonical linear hyperplane representation} of $\G$. \end{definition} Notice that since we assume that every loop is unbalanced, then if $\mathtt{e}_{ii}$ is a loop, we have $\varphi(\mathtt{e}_{ii})\ne1$, and hence we attach to it the hyperplane $\{x_i=0\}$.
+Moreover, since all $2$-circles are unbalanced, the hyperplanes of $\A(\G)$ are all distinct. \begin{example} Consider the gain graph described in Example \ref{ex:gaingraphexamp}.
+Then we obtain the hyperplane arrangement $\A(\G)\subseteq\mathbb{R}^3$ with defining equation $x(x-y)(x-2y)(x-3y)(y-z)(2y-z)(x-z)$. \end{example} Given a gain graph $\G$, we can now associate to it two matroids: the frame matroid and the matroid associated to the intersection lattice of $\A(\G)$.
 In \cite{zaslavsky2003biased}, Zaslavsky proved that these two matroids coincide.
-In particular, he proved the following \begin{theorem}[Corollary 2.2,\cite{zaslavsky2003biased}] $M(\G)\cong M(\A(\G))$. \end{theorem} Similarly as in the case of signed graph (see Corollary 3.11 in \cite{guo2017falk}), by the previous theorem and Corollary \ref{corol:switchinggivesamematroid}, we have the following \begin{corollary} Let $\G_1$ and $\G_2$ be two gain graphs with the same underlying graph.
-If $\G_1$ and $\G_2$ are switching equivalent, then $\phi_3(\A(\G_1)) = \phi_3(\A(\G_2))$. \end{corollary}
+In particular, he proved the following. \begin{theorem}\cite[Corollary 2.2]{zaslavsky2003biased} $M(\G)\cong M(\A(\G))$. \end{theorem}